B I O G R A P H Y

 from the University of North Carolina School of the Arts, and in 2009 received his doctorate in composition from Michigan State

 He has also participated in various composition workshops, including the John Duffy Composers Institute and ASCAP's Film

 Composing Workshop in Los Angeles.

-Withem currently serves as Assistant Professor of Music at Mott Community College in Flint, Michigan, where he teaches
+Withem currently serves as Associate Professor of Music at Mott Community College in Flint, Michigan, where he teaches

 composition, music technology, and theory.